Skip to content

 Record the current sim tick as the start of a named counter.

 Use get_counter_elapsed_seconds to read how many seconds have passed since the counter was started.
+Use set_interval for a counter that emits a signal every so often instead of being read.

 Parameters: